ChristophKomenda/pironman5-homeassistant/README.md

 * Home Assistant
 * SunFounder Pironman 5 or Pironman 5 Max
 * Pironman software with the local REST API
+* Prerequisite: Pironman 5 must have its local Dashboard/API running on port 34001.

 The integration communicates with the local Pironman API on port `34001` by default.